 The Fist of Artay is a possibly-mythical human spacecraft claimed to have been the largest spacecraft ever built.
 It was to be the ultimate expression of the power of humanity, specifically the Seventeenth Galactic Empire of the early 1000s, and while purported sizes vary all agree that it was massive enough to be in hydrostatic equilibrium.
 While its statistics are all very impressive, and almost expected- kilogee acceleration, megacities to house the crew, millions of guns, and several new types of FTL invented to move the thing- the true oddity is that despite such evidence for its existence, no trace of the Fist of Artay itself has ever been found.
 Accounts from both the 17th Empire and its rivals attest to its existence, though much of what remains is distorted- likely leading to the many conflicting reports of its size and details.
 News of the Fist of Artay has spread everywhere reachable by the Ecumene, and then some- in fact, when the Ecumene first learned of the Fist of Artay (through the usual channels- sailor tales and hearsay) in 1826 the news came from the side of the Ecumene facing away from Artay.

 Still, very little directly connected to the Fist of Artay exists- crew logs have made their way along the spacelanes, as have thousands of craft and people rumored to have been aboard at some point or another; but no actual substance of the ship itself besides some chunks of metal claimed to have been forged in the ship's vast fabricators has been found.
 This is not to say there is no physical evidence for its construction- dedicated construction bays, repair yards, supply ships, and escort craft have been discovered.
 However, every last thing claiming to be a piece of the Fist of Artay itself has turned out to be a fake.
-Some frauds have been very convincing- a shuttlebay containing authentic 17th Empire spacecraft stood for decades before it was discovered that the shuttlebay was made of ten shuttlebays from smaller 17th Empire ships welded together- but even the best end up false.
+Some frauds have been very convincing- a shuttlebay containing authentic 17th Empire spacecraft stood for centuries before it was discovered that the shuttlebay was made of ten shuttlebays from smaller 17th Empire ships welded together- but even the best end up false.